Ptival/PeaCoq/README.md

 6. `npm install` some JavaScript modules needed by the front-end

-7. `typings install` some TypeScript definitions needed to type-check the front-end

-8. `tsc -p .` transpiles the front-end from TypeScript to JavaScript
+7. `tsc -p .` transpiles the front-end from TypeScript to JavaScript

-9. Finally a configuration file will be created in your home directory
+8. Finally a configuration file will be created in your home directory

 So it will take a while the first time, and steps 3, 4, 6, and 7 will require an Internet connection.